All That: Revival series (2019–2020)

 The show's revival was announced as part of Nickelodeon's 2019 content slate on February 14, 2019.
 On May 14, 2019, it was announced that the show would premiere on June 15, 2019, with Kenan Thompson and Kel Mitchell serving as executive producers; Kevin Kopelow and Heath Seifert returning as consulting producers; and the involvement of former cast members in sketches.
 However, Dan Schneider, former executive producer of the series, would not be involved with the second relaunch as Nickelodeon had cut ties with Schneider in 2018.

 By 2017, Nickelodeon had ceased all operations at the Nickelodeon on Sunset lot and the property was later sold.
 Production for the revival series was done at The Burbank Studios (formerly known as NBC Studios) in Burbank, California.
 The new cast was officially revealed on Today with Hoda & Jenna on May 29, 2019.
 The cast included Ryan Alessi, Reece Caddell, Kate Godfrey, Gabrielle Green, Nathan Janak, Lex Lumpkin, and Chinguun Sergelen.
 An expanded episode order, adding 13 episodes to the initial 13, was announced in October 2019, along with Aria Brooks being added to the cast starting with episode 14.
 An additional ten episodes were ordered in February 2020, with eight of them being completed before production was suspended due to the COVID-19 pandemic in March 2020.
 However, despite the postponement, production did not resume, and Green would confirm in 2024 on an Instagram post that All That was indeed cancelled by ViacomCBS in 2021, around the time that she was set to begin work as a co-star on the Nickelodeon show, That Girl Lay Lay, without having a reason for the cancellation.

 The format of the series remained roughly the same as the original era and the relaunch era.
 Minor changes to the format included the traditional cold open (which featured the cast in a green room or around the studio before the show started) occasionally appearing later in an episode rather than at the beginning; Vital Information, now sporadically appearing, was kept on with Caddell as anchor; and Know Your Stars was dropped for the revival.

 The revival series featured the involvement of former cast members appearing regularly with the new cast in sketches.
 Numerous classic characters from the previous eras were revived as well.
 Besides Mitchell and Thompson; Lori Beth Denberg, Lisa Foiles, Alisa Reyes, Mark Saul, Josh Server, and Jamie Lynn Spears all returned to cameo.

 In celebration of the show's return to Nickelodeon, a Good Burger pop-up location opened to fans in Santa Monica, California.
 With the purchase of a ticket, guests have access to a menu inspired by the sketch and film, a small arcade, and memorabilia and set pieces.

 Cast

 The sketches of All That are performed by a large and varying cast of child, teen, and young adult actors.
-The following is a list of the main cast and featured performers from the three eras.